Two Sides of Wanda: Background and content

 In the 1950s, Wanda Jackson became known for her rockabilly selections, some of which became successful like "Fujiyama Mama" and "Let's Have a Party".
 In 1961, she returned her country music roots.
 That year she had two top ten country hits with "Right or Wrong" and "In the Middle of a Heartache".
 Thus, her career shifted back to the genre for the remainder of the decade.
 Two Sides of Wanda was intended to focus on both her musical identities by putting Rock on one side and Country on the other side of the record.

 The album included a total of 12 selections.
 All of the songs were cover versions of songs first recorded by other artists.
 According to Jackson, she chose several songs for the album from artists she admired or befriended.
 Among these songs was "Honey Don't", a Rockabilly track originally by Carl Perkins.
-Other Rockabilly cuts included Jerry Lee Lewis' "Whole Lotta Shakin' Goin' On" and Little Richard's "Rip It Up".
-Among the country selections chosen were Kitty Wells' "Making Believe" and Hank Williams' "Cold, Cold Heart".
+Other Rockabilly cuts included Whole Lotta Shakin' Goin' On" and "Rip It Up".
+Among the country selections chosen were "Making Believe" and Hank Williams' "Cold, Cold Heart".
 The album was recorded in July 1963 at the Columbia Studio, located in Nashville, Tennessee.
 The sessions were produced by Ken Nelson.

-Release and reception
+Release and critical reception

 Two Sides of Wanda was released in March 1964 on Capitol Records.
 It marked Jackson's sixth studio album released in her career.
 The project was originally distributed as a vinyl LP, containing six songs on both sides of the record.
 In later years, it was re-released with the same track listing to digital and streaming markets, which included Apple Music.
 Although the album did not receive a formal review by AllMusic, the website did name both "Whole Lotta Shakin' Goin' On" and "Cold, Cold Heart" as their "album picks" for the LP.
 The album also received a nomination for Best Female Country Vocal Performance at the 7th Annual Grammy Awards.
 It was Jackson's first nomination from the Grammy's.
 The project also spawned one single release.
 In October 1964, "Candy Man" was issued as a single via Capitol Records.